zoeskan/MCB185/README.md

 	+ Providing help
 	+ Solving problems together

-The points break-down for grading looks something like this:

-+ 50 points coding
-+ 40 points participation
-+ extra points for accelerated content
-+ extra points for exceptional participation

 This is foremost a course about _how_ to program.
 When faced with a homework problem, such as "compute the descriptive statistics for a set of numbers", you could very easily `import statistics` instead of writing the code yourself.
 In a professional setting, you _should_ do that.
 However, the goal here isn't to _solve_ a problem but to _learn_ how to solve a problem.
 In many programming courses, the instructors have automated grading.
-I would never do that, because that would mean that the focus was on getting the code to provide the correct answer.
-In this course, the focus is on what the code looks like more than what it does.
+I would never do that, because that would mean that the focus was on getting the correct answer.
+In this course, the focus is on style as much as substance.
 It's better to have beautiful code that is broken than ugly code that solves the problem correctly because the beautiful code is easier to fix and maintain in the long run.

 ## Collaboration vs Plagiarism ##